CoDen256/phonexa/README.md

 - Record your own pronunciation via microphone
 - Waveform displayed with two draggable handles to select the analysis window
 - Compare: when the panel is open and a recording exists, clicking any vowel plays the reference then your recording
-- Send the selected audio slice to a local Python server (`analyze_server.py`) to extract F1/F2 formants
+- Send the selected audio slice to a local Python server (`analyze_server.py`) via multipart `POST /frames` to extract F1/F2 formants
 - "You" dot plotted on the formant chart at your analysed position
 - Load any reference vowel's audio, select a window, analyse it — "Ref⚡" dot plotted alongside the JSON-specified position

+### Real-time streaming (`js/realtime.js`)
+- Streams microphone audio to the server over WebSocket (`:5051`) in 128-sample int16 chunks
+- Server accumulates a 4096-sample ring buffer (~93 ms) and analyses every 10 ms of new audio
+- Returns per-frame diagnostics: F1/F2 with continuity correction and sliding median, RMS, voiced flag, intermediate Praat values
+- `verifyFromIpaAudio(audio)` — fetches a language's IPA audio file and measures F1/F2 via `/frames` to compare against the JSON-declared values
+- `debugVowel(url)` — posts audio to `/debug` and logs raw Praat output from all three analysis configurations

 ### Language editor (`editor.html`)
 - Select or create languages from a sidebar list